ros2hp/graphql-sdl/README.md

 ## graph-sdl ##

-The schema definition compoenent of GraphQL.
+The schema definition language component of GraphQL.

 All documents and types are stored in AWS Dynamodb.